Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: The model

 The equation for the ABS energy levels is~\cite{dolcini_2014} \begin{widetext}

 \end{widetext} where

 are determined by the parameters characterizing the scattering matrix in Eq.(\ref{S0-e-gen}). \\

-As compared to the studies on JJs that aim to determine the current-phase relation of the Josephson current, two important aspects are worth noticing for the present problem of ASQ realizations.
+As compared to the studies on JJs aiming to determine the current-phase relation of the Josephson current, for the present problem of ASQ realizations two important aspects are worth noticing.
 Firstly, designing a qubit requires to deal with a limited number of ABSs only.
-Indeed, while at least two ABS are needed to realize a two-level system, the presence of too many levels would be detrimental, for their energy separation would be too small to enable the selective optical manipulation of the quantum state.
-The number of ABS are known to depend on the ratio
+Indeed, while at least two ABS are needed to realize a two-level system, the presence of too many levels would be detrimental, for their energy separation would be too small to enable the selective manipulation of the quantum state with a radiation.
+The number of ABS is known~\cite{bagwell_1992} to depend on the ratio

 of the weak link length $L$ to the superconducting coherence length $\xi_S=\hbar v_F/\Delta_0$.
 Typically, analytical results can be obtained in the limits of either short junction ($L \ll \xi_S$)~\cite{beenakker_1991_bis}, where only one ABS is present, or long junction ($L \gg \xi_S$)~\cite{ishii_1970}, where many closely spaced energy levels are present.
-For an ASQ, however, one has to operate in the {\it intermediate} length regime, where $L \sim \xi_s$, and determine the ABS spectrum $E_i(\phi)$ by solving Eq.(\ref{ABS-gen-fin}) numerically.
+For an ASQ, however, one has to operate in the {\it intermediate} length regime, where $L \sim \xi_S$, and determine the ABS spectrum $E_i(\phi)$ by solving Eq.(\ref{ABS-gen-fin}) numerically.
 The second relevant aspect is that, while the Josephson current only requires to find the eigenvalues $E_i(\phi)$, modelling an ASQ also implies to determine the ABS {\it eigenfunctions} $\Phi_i(x)$.
-Indeed, the optical manipulation of the ASQ crucially depends on their inter-ABS electric dipole transition amplitudes, i.e. the overlap integrals of the current between pairs of different $\Phi_i(x)$'s.
-In helical states, current is closely related to spin, which therefore plays an important role in optical selection rules, as we shall discuss now. \\
+Indeed the manipulation of the ASQ crucially depends on the possibility to induce spin-flip processes, i.e. to control transitions between the two ASQ states.
+As we shall discuss below in details, in the QSHI helical states, where charge current is closely related to spin, such transitions are determined by the overlap integrals of the current between pairs of different ABS eigenfunctions $\Phi_i(x)$'s, which in turn are closely related to the matrix entries of the electric dipole.
+Thus, the manipulation of the ASQ via the coupling to an electromagnetic radiation relies on the possibility to have non-vanishing electric dipole transitions between the ABS.
+Notably, selection rules play a crucial role in this mechanism.